 (a) the notation of sufficient information to identify the transaction and the time and date of registration of the document on the relevant plan or relevant form in the plan or the certificate of title, as the case requires; and

-(b) the authentication of that notation by the affixing of the seal and the facsimile signature of the Registrar of Titles by the proper officer of the department principally assisting the Minister in the administration of the Act.
+(b) the authentication of that notation by the affixing of the seal and the facsimile signature of the Registrar of Titles.

 [Regulation 18 amended in Gazette 17 Jan 1997 p.
 468; 24 Jan 2006 p.
-434.]
+434; 29 Dec 2006 p.
+5914.]

 19. Amendment of plans, schedule of unit entitlement